databricks-industry-solutions/security-analysis-tool/docs/setup.md

 - Databricks Account ID
 - Databricks SQL Warehouse (To run the SQL dashboard)
 - Pypi access from your workspace (To install the SAT utility library)

+Note: SAT is beneficial to customers on [Databrics Premium or higher](https://www.databricks.com/product/pricing/platform-addons) as most of the checks and recommendations involve security features available in tiers higher than the Standard.
 ### Considerations

 SAT creates a new security_analysis database and Delta tables.
 If you are an existing SAT user please run the following command: